paycoreio/docs/docs/connectors/forwardbank/index.md

 * upload your PEM key file to the Private Key
 * Sender Account (the unique code of the legal entity in the National State Registry of Ukrainian Enterprises and Organizations (*ЄДРПОУ*))

-Also, choose Test Mode for test connection with Forward Bank.
+Also, select Test or Live mode according to the type of account to connect with Forward Bank.

 !!! success
     You have connected **Forward Bank** account!